Web design basics for librarians

 For Immediate Release

-Diane Kovacs will show you how to design attractive, clear and accessible webpages and give you the foundation for learning more.
+Diane Kovacs, an experienced web designer and online instructor, will show you how to design attractive, clear, and accessible webpages and give you the foundation for learning more.

-Registration for this ALA Editions facilitated eCourse, which begins on Oct.
-7, 2013, can be purchased at the ALA Store.
-Participants in this course will need regular access to a computer with an internet connection for online message board participation, viewing online video, listening to streaming audio (MP3 files) and downloading and viewing PDF and PowerPoint files.
+Registration for this ALA Editions facilitated eCourse, which begins on Monday, Nov.
+3, can be purchased at the ALA Store.
+Participants in this course will need regular access to a computer with an internet connection for online message board participation, viewing online video, listening to streaming audio (MP3 files), and downloading and viewing PDF and PowerPoint files.

 ALA Store purchases fund advocacy, awareness, and accreditation programs for library professionals worldwide.